This article is part of The Ascender, the Highrise platform for articles and resources.

 3. Leading Others

-Good leaders understand the importance of having a good team around them.
-For team members to perform well, they need to unlock their potential.
+Good leaders understand the importance of having a good team around them; for them to perform, they need to unlock their potential.
 This means identifying what matters to people, what motivates them, and how this motivation relates to the organization's overall performance.

-Job satisfaction is essential nowadays and leaders understand how to ensure that the different personalities in a team work together without losing motivation or morale.
-As a leader, you need social skills to interact in all your relationships.
+Job satisfaction is essential nowadays, and leaders understand how to ensure that the different personalities in a team work together without losing motivation or morale.
+As a leader, you need social skills to interact with all the interactions.

 Leaders should be willing to listen, respect the expertise of others, and change their minds if appropriate.
-You must demonstrate empathy to undertake the most challenging workplace conversations with sensitivity and tact.
+You must demonstrate empathy to undertake the most challenging workplace conservation with sensitivity and tact.

 An emotionally intelligent leader will work well with others and attract personnel with strong technical skills to help an organization achieve its goals.